lake-wg/edhoc/draft-ietf-lake-traces.md

 # Security Considerations {#security}

 This document contains examples of EDHOC {{I-D.ietf-lake-edhoc}} whose security considerations apply.
-The keys printed in these examples cannot be considered secret and MUST not be used.
+The keys printed in these examples cannot be considered secret and MUST NOT be used.

 # IANA Considerations {#iana}